legenduzair/bulk-empire-MS1/README.md

 - About Bulk Empire Section

   - The home page provides background information about Bulk Empire and a summary of the services that are offered to the user.
 This section is the first point of visual contact for the user so it is important that the benefits and values of joining Bulk Empire is included.
 The about us section will also allow the user to understand the reasoning behind the initiation of Bulk Empire due to the COVID-19 pandemic.
-  - Below the background information of the company, a button is also displayed which takes the user to the sign up form to enter a giveaway provided by Bulk Empire.
+  - Below the background information of the company, a button is also displayed which takes the user to the sign-up form to enter a giveaway provided by Bulk Empire.
   - The home page also includes two images of individuals who are weightlifting as a visual indicator to motivate the user to initiate a change in their lifestyle.

 ![Home Page](/documentation/screenshots/bulk-empire-home.jpg)